 Food trucks became a contentious topic in Menlo Park in 2012 when the City Council floated a proposal to bring them to the city's downtown area.
 The idea met strong opposition from local business owners and residents.

-"As a restaurant owner on Santa Cruz Ave. for over 12 years, I have to voice my displeasure on the plan for food trucks to occupy an area near my restaurant," Ali Elsafy, owner of Bistro Vida, wrote in a June 2012 letter to the Almanac, the Weekly's sister paper.
+"As a restaurant owner on Santa Cruz Ave. for over 12 years, I have to voice my displeasure on the plan for food trucks to occupy an area near my restaurant," Ali Elsafy, owner of Bistro Vida, wrote in a letter to the Almanac in June 2012.
 "Has anyone looked into the mess that these trucks will create?
 Are there going to be public toilets available?
 Is there going to be someone cleaning up the overflowing garbage cans at the end of the evening?
 Will someone be cleaning the mess off the stained sidewalks, or is it just going to look disgraceful until the morning?
 Who is paying for this clean up?" he asked.

 "Also think of the businesses, homes and apartments in the immediate area that have to suffer from hearing engines running for hours and general disturbance of their standard of living."

-Another letter, written by resident Cherie Zaslawsky, asserted that food trucks would spoil downtown, the "jewel" of the Menlo Park community.
+Another letter, written by resident Cherie Zaslawsky and titled "The horrors of paseos and food trucks," bemoaned that food trucks would spoil downtown, the "jewel" of the Menlo Park community.

 Off the Grid mailed two notifications in late November and early December to those living in the area near the Caltrain station.
 The first was a letter of intent from the city and notification of a public hearing to take place at the Planning Commission's next meeting on Monday, Jan.
 13.

 "There was some opposition from that," Himlan said.
 "People (were) highly concerned about the music and noise."